Clashes resume between factions in Lebanon's largest Palestinian refugee camp | Education

 - Lebanon

-Clashes resumed in Lebanon's largest Palestinian refugee camp, with heavy gunfire and shelling wounding several people and prompting residents of the camp and the surrounding area to flee on Friday.
+Clashes resumed in Lebanon's largest Palestinian refugee camp overnight, with heavy gunfire and shelling wounding at least 20 people and prompting residents of the camp and the surrounding area to flee on Friday.

 A committee of Palestinian factions in Ein el-Hilweh announced on Tuesday that their joint security forces would launch raids in search of the accused killers.

-Fatah officials said that the Islamist groups had launched an attack Thursday night in an attempt to forestall plans by the joint security forces to clear militants out of schools they had been occupying in the camp on Friday.
+Maher Shabaita, head of Fatah in the Sidon region, told The Associated Press that the Islamist groups had launched an attack Thursday night in an attempt to forestall plans by Palestinian forces to clear militants out of schools they had been occupying in the camp.

+By late morning on Friday, the fighting had at least temporarily subsided.

-The state-run National News Agency reported six people were wounded, including an elderly man, and transported to hospitals overnight.
+The state-run National News Agency reported 20 people were wounded, including an elderly man, and transported to hospitals overnight.
+Shabaita said the wounded included three civil defence volunteers who came under shelling as they were working to extinguish fires.

 There were no immediate reports of deaths.
 The public Lebanese University announced it would close its branches in the city of Sidon, which is adjacent to the camp, and postpone scheduled exams in light of the fighting.